-Amal A. Kandeel is an advisor to government, quasi-government, international, and private entities on economic and public policy; natural resources and development; and conflict/peace and human security.
-She is a policy advisor to the UN Food and Agriculture Organization and a non-resident scholar at the Middle East Institute.
-Her work is focused on the Middle East and North Africa’s political economy and development, freshwater resources, climate change, food security, and women in development.
-She is an expert on Egypt and Jordan, and her work has also been focused on Syria, the UAE, Saudi Arabia, and Morocco.
+Amal A. Kandeel advises government, international, and private entities on economic and public policy; natural resources and sustainable development; and conflict/peace and human security issues.
+Her work has been focused on Middle East and North Africa (MENA) political economy and development, particularly on the nexus of freshwater resource security, climate change, food security, and sustainable agricultural/rural development, as well as women in development.

-Her contributions to conferences, roundtables, private meetings, publications, and other projects are sought by national and international agencies, non-profit and academic institutions, and private firms.
-This has included the United States Institute of Peace, Qatar National Food Security Program, Jordan Institute of Diplomacy, MEC International, Istituto Affari Internazionali, the Center for Strategic and International Studies, and the Atlantic Council.
-She is a writer published internationally, including with the United States Institute of Peace, International Food Policy Research Institute, Middle East Policy Council, and Al-Arabiya, as well as in Arab Studies Quarterly, the National (UAE), and the Saudi Gazette.
+Her contributions to conferences, roundtables, private meetings and other projects are sought by various agencies in the US and abroad.
+This has included the North Atlantic Treaty Organization, the Atlantic Council, United States Institute of Peace, Qatar National Food Security Program, MEC International, Jordan Institute of Diplomacy, Istituto Affari Internazionali, and the Center for Strategic and International Studies, among others.

 Bachelor of Science in Economics, Cairo University; Master of Art in Economics, American University in Cairo; Master of International Public Policy, concentration in Energy, Resources and Environment, Johns Hopkins University School of Advanced and International Studies (SAIS)